NLeSC/Massive-PotreeConverter/Readme_UK.md

   >$(which PotreeConverter) -o <potree output directory> -l 7 -s 41 --aabb "340000 130000 -1 349999 139999 9998"
   >--output-format   LAZ -i `<laz input directory>`

-## Option 1: running a potree for each laz seperatly in order to then merge them
+## Option 1: run a potree for each laz seperatly in order to then merge them
 * RUN

  `for d in 'ls uk_merge_rawlaz_tiles/uk_st43_flat'`